fjadidi2001/DataScienceJourney/CourseCompendium/DataCamp/ML.md

 - Predictions for X_new yield binary values:
   - 1 for 'churn' (first observation),
   - 0 for 'no churn' (second and third observations).

+# Measuring Model Performance and Complexity in Classification

+## 1. Introduction
+After training a classifier, it's crucial to evaluate its performance to determine if it's making correct predictions.
+This guide outlines how to measure model performance, particularly through accuracy, and how to interpret model complexity.

+## 2. Measuring Model Performance
+### Accuracy
+Accuracy is a commonly used metric in classification, defined as the number of correct predictions divided by the total number of observations.
+While easy to compute, evaluating accuracy solely on the training data isn’t sufficient, as it doesn’t reflect the model's ability to generalize to unseen data.

+## 3. Computing Accuracy
+### Train/Test Split
+To properly measure accuracy, we typically split the dataset into a training set and a test set.
+The classifier is fitted on the training data, and its accuracy is then evaluated against the test set.

+- **Implementation Steps**:
+  - Import `train_test_split` from `sklearn.model_selection`.
+  - Split the data, commonly using 20-30% of the data as the test set (e.g., `test_size=0.3`).
+  - Set `random_state` for reproducibility.
+  - Ensure the split reflects the proportion of classes by setting `stratify=y`.

+This process returns four arrays: `X_train`, `X_test`, `y_train`, and `y_test`.
+After fitting a KNN model to the training data, we can check its accuracy using the `score` method on the test data, achieving an accuracy of around 88%.

+## 4. Model Complexity
+### Understanding k in KNN
+In KNN, the parameter k determines the number of neighbors considered for making predictions.
+As k increases, the decision boundary becomes less sensitive to individual observations, resulting in a simpler model.
+While simpler models may underfit the training data, more complex models can lead to overfitting by capturing noise rather than general patterns.

+## 5. Analyzing Overfitting and Underfitting
+To evaluate how different k values affect model performance, we can create a model complexity curve:

+- Create dictionaries to store training and test accuracies.
+- Use a range of k values to instantiate multiple KNN models.
+- Fit each model to the training data and calculate accuracies for both training and test sets.

+## 6. Plotting Results
+After collecting accuracies, we can plot the training and test accuracies against k values.
+The resulting graph reveals insights into model performance:

+- As k increases beyond a certain point (e.g., 15), performance plateaus, indicating underfitting.
+- The optimal test accuracy is observed around 13 neighbors, balancing complexity and generalization.

+## Conclusion
+Measuring model performance through accuracy on a test set and interpreting model complexity via varying k values are key to developing reliable classifiers.
+Understanding these concepts aids in avoiding underfitting and overfitting, ultimately leading to better predictive models.